onedeeper/NNParamsPrinter/README.md

 # NNParamsPrinter.jl

-`NNParamsPrinter.jl` is a simple package for printing neural network parameters in a readable format.
+`NNParamsPrinter.jl` is a simple package for printing Lux neural network parameters in a readable format.

 ## Installation